Gringo is an ethnic slur because white people don't get offended by it.

 That's the level of analysis she got on MSNBC.

-They made us switch fourth and fifth grade home rooms, put us together.
+They made us switch fourth and fifth grade homerooms, put us together.

-We like the fifth graders, okay.
+We like the fifth graders.

-Uh, we go back to MSNBC's morning joke.
+We go back to MSNBC's morning joke.

 Kirsten Gillibrand was asked if she liked the idea.

-I think to have a vision of our elected body sitting together, not on opposite sides, and one side standing up while the other side sits down.
+I think to have a vision of our elected body sitting together, not on opposite sides, and one side standing up while the other side sits down, I think it would be a wonderful message and something that the American people would appreciate seeing.

 I think it's a great idea.